SpikeyBaire/SpikeyBaire/README.md

 Hi there!
 I am, Akinyele Mayowa Temitope, Robaire! 👋

-Welcome to my GitHub profile!
 I'm a software developer passionate about solving problems.

 ## About Me

-- 🔭 I’m currently working on: #
+- 🔭 I’m currently working on: A personal project
 - 🌱 I’m currently learning: Solidity
 - 👯 I’m looking to collaborate on: $
 - 📫 How to reach me: spikecode42@gmail.com